josheinhorn/weird-science/README.md

   - Teardown
   - OnError

-It is important to note that OnError is only called when an Exception is thrown from within one of the steps (specifically in a provided delegate).
-If an Exception is thrown from within OnError, an internal exception occurs that will only be thrown if the proper flag is set (see below).
+It is important to note that `OnError` is only called when an Exception is thrown from within one of the steps (specifically in a provided delegate).
+If an Exception is thrown from within `OnError`, an internal exception occurs that will only be thrown if the proper flag is set (see below).

 ## The Publisher
 This is where the real magic happens.
 Users are required to write their own implementations of the `ISciencePublisher` interface in order to fully take advantage of Weird Science.
 There are only two methods to implement: